 Multivitamins are 100% worth taking, BUT I would not waste my money on the cheap forms of nutrients that can be found in many multivitamins that are difficult for the body to absorb and utilize.
 I would prefer anyone to take a lower dose of nutrients from one of the best quality multivitamins than a higher dose from one of the worst vitamin brands that use cheap forms of vitamins.

-If money is a factor when choosing a supplement line or multivitamin (and let’s be honest, money is often always a factor to consider) I would still recommend choosing a supplement line with active bioavailable forms of nutrients even if it may be a tad more expensive…. just lower the dose.
+If money is a factor when choosing a multivitamin (and let’s be honest, money is often always a factor to consider) I would still recommend choosing a high-quality multivitamin with active bioavailable forms of nutrients even if it may be a tad more expensive.
+Just lower the dose.

 How to Choose a Multivitamin and Forms of Vitamins to Look For